1 Peter 3

 1 Peter 3:5-7Husbands: Understanding and Honor

-The command to husbands is not to rule but to live together in understanding - to have knowledge of your wife, to study her, to know her mind and heart.
+The command to husbands is to live together in understanding - to have knowledge of your wife, to study her, to know her mind and heart.
 A man of genuine strength protects and honors the one he could dominate.
 This is the real measure of power.

 1 Peter 3:8-9One Mind, One Heart: The Community